Mamasa Regency: Demographics

-Panorama of Mamasa, city of Mamasa Sub-District in Mamasa Regency.
+Panorama of Mamasa, main town of Mamasa District in Mamasa Regency.

 A European stands on a rattan bridge in Mamasa, Toradja Land, Celebes.

 Ethnic groups

 The original inhabitants of Mamasa Regency are the Mamasa people, which is a sub-group of the Toraja people.
 Because the province of West Sulawesi was a division of the province of South Sulawesi, some of the indigenous people of South Sulawesi also live in West Sulawesi, and their largest ethnic groups are the Bugis and Makassar.
 There are also other immigrant ethnic groups such as the Javanese and Balinese.

 Religion

 Mamasa Regency has diversity of ethnicities, religions, races and customs.
 Based on Ministry of Home Affairs 2020 data from Statistics Indonesia, Mamasa Regency has 77.83% Christian (74.78% Protestant and 3.05% Catholic), 17.30% Muslims, 4.85% as Hindus (1.53% Balinese Hindus and 3.34% "Ada' Mappurondo" and "Aluk To Dolo" which are the native animist belief as part of Hinduism in Indonesia).

 "Aluk To Dolo" is primarily associated with the Toraja people of Tana Toraja.
 "Ada' Mappurondo" is primarily associated with the Mamasa people of Mamasa Regency who are subset of Toraja people.
 The Indonesian government has recognised Toraja and Mamasa's Pre-Christian Pre-Islamic native indigenous animistic belief "Ada' Mappurondo" and "Aluk To Dolo" ("Way of the Ancestors") as the "Hindu Alukta" a form of Hinduism.
 "Mangngaro traditional ceremonies" of Mamasa people of Sulawesi is a cultural practice entailing a series of activities offering spiritual gratitude to individuals or groups who have made significant contributions to Mamasa society, often involving re-wrapping the body of the deceased.

 There were 795 Christian churches (646 Protestant and 49 Catholic), 129 mosques, 45 Hindu religious buildings (26 Balinese Hindu Pura temples and 19 "Ada' Mappurondo" prayer rooms).